-Baptist Health Systems is the parent company of Baptist Medical Center, The Mississippi Hospital for Restorative Care, Baptist Medical Center Attala, Baptist Medical Center Leake, Baptist Medical Center Yazoo and a number of related healthcare services and programs.
+Baptist Health Systems is the parent company of Baptist Medical Center, Baptist Medical Center Attala, Baptist Medical Center Leake, Baptist Medical Center Yazoo, the Baptist Medical Clinic network, and a number of related healthcare services and programs.
 From its beginnings in 1911, Baptist has grown to include a 564-bed medical center, along with a variety of health and medical services for people in every stage of life.
 Through the decades, Baptist has continued to provide quality, compassionate Christian-based medical care to the people of Mississippi.

 Learn about services and programs available at Baptist Medical Center.